Kineviz/Obsidian-knowledgemap/CLASSIFICATION_TASKS.md

 name: John Smith
 ---

-John Smith is a partner at Sequoia Capital focusing on Series A investments...
+John Smith is a partner at Sequoia Capital focusing on Series A investments in B2B SaaS...
+He enjoys skiing and wine collecting in his free time.
 ```

 ### Example: Note after classification